sergio11/iot_event_streaming_architecture/README.md

-# IoT Event Streaming Architecture
+# Smart IoT Event Streaming: Scaling with Apache Kafka and MQTT 🌐📊

-Internet of Things (IoT) and Event Streaming at Scale with Apache Kafka and MQTT.
+Unlock the potential of the Internet of Things (IoT) with this cutting-edge Event Streaming Architecture.
+Leveraging the power of Apache Kafka and MQTT, this project is designed to handle IoT data at scale. 🚀

+Ingest real-time data from IoT sensors across diverse locations, analyze metrics like temperature, humidity, pressure, and luminosity, and store them efficiently in a high-performance MongoDB database. 🌡️💧📈

+The technology stack includes Spring Boot, Kafka Streams, Micrometer, and Grafana for real-time monitoring, making this architecture a powerhouse for IoT solutions. 💻📈🔍

+With Docker containerization, deployment is a breeze.
+Explore this project, visualize IoT data, and gain insights into your sensor networks. 🐳🚀📊

+Check out the detailed [Medium article]([link_to_medium_article](https://medium.com/@sanchezsanchezsergio418/iot-event-streaming-architecture-fb790c634c2f)) for a comprehensive overview. 📖

+Thank you for visiting the Smart IoT Event Streaming GitHub repository!
+Empower your IoT endeavors and scale with confidence. 🌐📈💡

 Project developed to practice what I have learned in the Udemy course [Apache Kafka Series - Kafka Connect Hands-on Learning](https://www.udemy.com/course/kafka-connect/) and
 [Apache Kafka Series - Kafka Streams for Data Processing](https://www.udemy.com/course/kafka-streams/).

-Also you can read more detail information about this project [in this Medium article](https://medium.com/@sanchezsanchezsergio418/iot-event-streaming-architecture-fb790c634c2f).

 ## Architecture Overview